 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 creates a new credit impairment standard for financial assets measured at amortized cost and available sale debt securities.
 The ASU requires financial assets measured at amortized cost (including loans, trade receivables and held-to-maturity debt securities) to be presented at the net amount expected to be collected, through an allowance for credit losses that are expected to occur over the remaining life of the asset, rather than incurred losses.
 The ASU requires that credit losses on available-for-sale debt securities be presented as an allowance rather than as a direct write-down.
 The measurement of credit losses for newly recognized financial assets (other than certain purchased assets) and subsequent changes in the allowance for credit losses are recorded in the statement of income as the amounts expected to be collected change.
-The ASU is effective for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
-Early adoption is permitted for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
-The Corporation does not intend to early adopt.
+The ASU is effective for fiscal years beginning after December 15, 2022.
 The Corporation is currently evaluating the impact of adopting this new guidance on its consolidated financial statements.